Preserves

 Salted cucumbers in a barrel recipe Salted Cucumbers in a Barrel

-Lightly salted cucumbers recipe Lightly Salted Cucumbers
+Lightly salted cucumber recipe Lightly Salted Cucumbers

 Pickled grapes recipe Pickled Grapes

-Uzbek quince jam recipe Uzbek Quince Jam
+Uzbek quince jam recipe Quince Jam in Uzbek Style

 Sauerkraut recipe Sauerkraut